jimeh/common-flow/common-flow.md

        The release tag MUST be placed on the version bump commit, or on the merge commit when using a release pull request to merge the release branch.
-    7. Only very minor changes should be performed on a short-term release branch directly.
+    7. Only very minor changes SHOULD be performed on a short-term release branch directly.
 Any larger changes SHOULD be done in the main branch, and SHOULD be pulled into the release branch by rebasing it on top of the main branch the same way a change branch pulls in updates from its source